The definitive way to watch all Quentin Tarantino movies

 What makes Quentin Tarantino one of the greatest filmmakers?

-Tarantino is a multi-talented filmmaker.
+Tarantino is a multi-talented filmmaker who can be credited for making some of the best and most memorable movies in Hollywood.
 Apart from directing nine (or 10, as his films are counted in lists), he is widely renowned for writing original stories for all the films, barring one.
 Tarantino has also written for films for which he hasn’t gone behind the camera, for instance, Tony Scott’s True Romance (1993) and Oliver Stone’s Natural Born Killers (1994) among others.

 He has also produced a couple of his own feature films and has backed some of those that he hasn’t helmed — Robert Rodriguez’s From Dusk till Dawn (1996) and Grindhouse: Planet Terror (2007).
 He has appeared as an actor too, credited or uncredited, in some of his own films, including the landmark crime thriller Reservoir Dogs (1992), and has a credit as special guest director of Sin City (2005).